FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Sequential control

 Sequential control forms, or *statements*, consist the imperative style of the control of programs.
 Nevertheless, it is not the fundamental one and it can be derived from primitives in existed calculi with (lambda or vau) *abstraction* constructs.
-The sequential semantics are essentially buried in the rules about order of applicative function calls, and there is no need to introduce a new special rule specific for this purpose.
+The sequential semantics is essentially buried in the rules about order of applicative function calls (i.e. *function applications*), and there is no need to introduce a new special rule specific for this purpose.

 ### [Exception handling](https://en.wikipedia.org/wiki/Exception_handling)